 This model takes a long-term view, identifies future business needs, and builds talent pools for that future.
 It's a component of talent management and includes other strategic elements.
 Each has its own subset of elements and activities as shown in the diagram above.

 When done right and aligned to business strategy, this model leads to improved performance, growth and competitive advantage.
 It looks at the big picture.

 Very few organizations have a true talent acquisition engine in place.
 This is true of multinationals where practices vary from country to country, and at smaller regional organizations that aren't yet aligned to global best practices.
 The key difficulties are twofold: a lack of understanding of all the elements of talent acquisition and the inability to implement it.
 This is further compounded by resistance to change.

 Recruitment is a subset of talent acquisition that involves finding and hiring.
 It's often the knee-jerk response to a resignation or newly created role with a rigid set of skills and competencies to meet.
 Some organizations have in-house capability and rely on job boards and active incoming applicants, but many rely on contingency search firms to meet their needs.
 This results in organizations failing to reach passive candidates, leading to inconsistent quality of hire and an ever-rising time-to-fill.

 The sooner organizations move from a reactive recruitment-centric approach to a proactive talent acquisition strategy, the better.
 By doing so, they will position themselves to be agile and competitive players in the marketplace.

 Transforming your talent acquisition team

-So, when we discuss Recruitment Process Outsourcing (RPO), it actually is more accurate to describe it as Talent Acquisition Process Outsourcing (TAPO).
+So, when we discuss Recruitment Process Outsourcing (RPO), it's actually more accurate to describe it as Talent Acquisition Process Outsourcing.
 In this case, all facets of meeting your organization’s talent needs are covered.
 Hey, we didn’t name the industry, we just lead it.